alaindet/sass-pal/README.md

 ## Override default values

-To override Pal's default values you can define a `$pal-overrides` map variable before importing Sass Pal.
+To override Pal's default values you can define a `$pal-store` map variable before importing Sass Pal.
 These values will then override default values by key.

 You can override any constant seen above or even add your own to use Sass Pal as a data store